Greentube/localize-router/MIGRATION_GUIDE.md

 # Migration guide from localize-router 0.x.x to 1.x.x

 The 1.0.0 release is introducing a few breaking changes.
+The biggest change is limit of Angular to at least version 4 due to use of newly introduced `InjectionToken` instead of `OpaqueToken`.

 This guide is provided to make the transition as painless as possible.

 Steps to migrate your code are: